JaishyamRB/Deep-Reinforcement-Learning-Nano-Degree-Collaboration-and-Competition/Report.md

     4. Minimize the loss for the local actor model
 4. Soft update of the target critic and actor models

 The MADDPG agent has a common `Replay Buffer` from which experiences are sampled for each agents.
-By using common replay buffer actions taken by one agent can affect other.
+By using common replay buffer, actions taken by one agent can affect other also.
 Thus both the agents learn from the mistakes made by any one agent.
+The learning algorithm is similar to DDPG agent expect that the same learning algorithm is looped over all agents.

 ## Network architecture